trussworks/Engineering-Playbook/practices/appeng/decision-process.md

 ## Quarterly Meetings

-Quarterly meetings happen over the first AppEng Leads meeting of a quarter.
+Quarterly meetings happen over the last AppEng Leads meeting of a quarter.
 Team leads,
 domain group leaders,
 and any ADR representatives are required to attend.